 “We’re pleased that the Feel the difference fund is available to fund something like this to help us to reduce these negative feelings and present appointments as positive and helpful.”

-Last year, the fund was used to invest more than £3,000 in Wiltshire projects including; delivering extra help for children in Wiltshire who have cerebral palsy to help them achieve their goals that are important to them and their families; supporting the launch of ChatHealth to reach more people and increase uptake of the texting service; and helping the immunisation service to highlight useful information that children need to know during school vaccinations through the use of a changing noticeboard.
+In 2017, the fund was used by Wiltshire colleagues and invested more than £3,000 in projects including; delivering extra help for children in Wiltshire who have cerebral palsy to help them achieve their goals that are important to them and their families; supporting the launch of ChatHealth to reach more people and increase uptake of the texting service; and helping the immunisation service to highlight useful information that children need to know during school vaccinations through the use of a changing noticeboard.